 Treasury management is the management of the College's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.

 The College has a separate Investment policy in place that complies with DEL's Financial Memorandum.

 Cash Flows

-The College has a £145k operating cash outflow for the year.
-(2014 - £1,535k inflow)
+The College has a £1,535k operating cash inflow for the year.
+(2013 - £390k inflow)

 Liquidity